mauricelambert/WebScriptsContainers/README.md

 ##### Build

-NOTE: the volume is compatible with the basic WebScripts container but not with the Apache deployment because the owner is not the same.
+NOTE: the volume is compatible with the basic WebScripts container but not with the Apache deployment because the owner is not the same, you should change the owner of each files to use the nginx deployment volume with apache container.

 ```bash
 cd nginx